static-analysis-engineering/CodeHawk-Binary/chb/ast/doc/api.md

 expression in case of an indirect call), and a list of expressions that represent the arguments to the call (preferably in conformance with the arity of the function type, but this is not checked).

+In addition to the two semantic instructions there is a so-called NOP instruction that does not have semantic content, but that serves as a placeholder within an instruction sequence to be able to provide the location relationship with the binary.
+This instruction can also be used by tools to indicate the presence of assembly instructions not recognized or not implemented.

 Instructions have an instrid that uniquely identifies the instruction and that is used in expressing provenance relationships.